NicolasGB/gitme/README.md

     cargo run
     ```

+## Useful information

+This application uses the GitHub GraphQL API, which enforces rate limits based on a point system.
+Each query has a calculated point cost depending on its structure and pagination arguments (e.g., `first: 20`).
+If you exceed your rate limit, further requests will be temporarily blocked.

+You can estimate the cost of a query by summing the number of requests needed for each unique connection, dividing by 100, and rounding to the nearest whole number (minimum 1 point per query).
+For example, the default query in `repositories.graphql` costs 3 points per call.

+See the [GitHub GraphQL API docs](https://docs.github.com/en/graphql/overview/resource-limitations) for more details.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.